isabernardes/Heriga/README.md

 WHAT IS IT?

-a cultural network, working as a social network but for heritage content a platform to manage digital cultural heritage;
+a cultural network, working as a social network but for heritage content;

+a platform to manage digital cultural heritage;

-a tool to archive and record data
+a tool to archive and record data ;

 MAIN FEATURES